Changes to facilities and services

 Visitor Information Centre

-From Monday 1 June, our Visitor Information Centre will reopen from 9am to 4pm, 7 days a week.
+Our Visitor Information Centre is open from 9am to 4pm, 7 days a week.
 Our friendly staff are also available to help visitors seeking information about Port Stephens on 1800 808 900.

-Council volunteer activities are being resumed subject to public health order.
+Council volunteer activities are being resumed subject to the public health order.

 - Drop off days — green waste drop off days are back but bookings are essential.
 Find out more.

-- Drop off days — problem waste drop off days will be reinstated from 1 June with physical distancing in place.
+- Drop off days — problem waste drop off days have been reinstated with physical distancing in place.

 - Waste Transfer Station — card payments only.
-Before visiting, please consider if your trip is essential under public health orders.
 If you are unwell, stay home to protect our staff and community.
-If you do visit, please follow staff directions around public distancing and be patient as this may cause some delays during peak times.
+If you do visit, please follow staff directions around physical distancing and be patient as this may cause some delays during peak times.

 Follow us on Facebook for the most up-to-date information regarding cancellations and closures.